-This is an amount per dependent that is adjusted annually.
+This is a \$480 (per dependent) annual allowance.
 A dependent is:

 - Under 18 years of age

 - A person with disabilities

 - A full-time student of any age

 A dependent can never be the head of the household, a spouse of the head, or a co-head.
 Foster children, unborn children, those who have not yet joined the household, or a live-in aide are also not eligible to be dependents for purposes of this deduction.